olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 There's a semantic problem here, since stopping if the file exists is different (should be different) than a failure to write (original code has same issue though).

 Time to bring out the big guns.

+In both these cases, we're separating the decision on what to do from the doing itself.

 Problematic for the imperative shell to deal with lots of different returned objects from the core?
 Can maybe be solved if Pipe and St both implement same interface.